According to the Washington Post, "Duncan knows every prominent Republican...

 He is currently a chairman for Amercan Crossroads, a political pressure group led by Karl Rove.
 He is also the president and CEO of the American Coallition for Clean Coal electricity (ACCCE), a front group for the coal industry.

-Mike Duncan is the President of the Kentucky Bankers Association, a Director of the Cleveland Federal Reserve Bank Cincinnati Branch, and principal owner of two community banks with five offices in eastern Kentucky.
+Mike Duncan has served as the President of the Kentucky Bankers Association, the Director of the Cleveland Federal Reserve Bank Cincinnati Branch, and is currently the principal owner of two community banks with five offices in eastern Kentucky.

 From 1989-91, he worked in the Bush White House as Assistant Director of Public Liaison.